 The 10 gauge measures .775 of an inch.
-It’s the largest legal gauge in the United States, and the most powerful shotgun.
+It’s the largest legal gauge for hunting in the United States and the most powerful.
 It is primarily used for hunting turkeys and waterfowl.

 A 12-gauge shotgun measures .729 of an inch, and is the most popular and versatile gauge around the world.
 Some 12s can be loaded up to nearly 10 gauge levels.